ejabbered/slpkg/content/home.md

 ##### Slackware ARM

-You must use only two repositories currently there are 'slack' and 'sbo'.
+You must use only two repositories, currently there are 'slack' and 'sbo'.

 ##### Slackware Mirrors